cezhang01/correct/README.md

 CORRECT is a language model for scientific claim verification task, which aims to verify a given claim using reliable evidence.
 In this paper, we discover that evidence sentences usually contain insufficient information, and we use auxiliary contextual document and referential documents of evidence sentences to complement them, so that we can verify the claim more accurately.

-__Please note that our model can still run without error even with no contexts or references__ by simply removing contextual graph layer and referential graph layer.
+__Please note that our model can still run even with no contexts or references__ by simply removing contextual graph layer and referential graph layer.

 ![](/paper/figure.jpg)